 Did the Pressure Tank Switch Go Bad?

-Many homeowners do not realize the pressure tank switch requires maintenance from time to time to keep it doing its job within the well pump system.
-For this reason, the switch may wear out sooner than it should.
+Many homeowners don’t realize that their pressure tank switch requires maintenance from time to time.
+If not maintained, the switch may wear out sooner than it should.
 Testing the pressure tank switch can help you figure out if the switch is indeed the problem, or if there is something else preventing water from flowing to your home’s plumbing.

 Steps for Well Pump Pressure Tank Switch Troubleshooting

-Before you begin testing the well pressure tank switch, go to the electrical box to turn off the circuit breaker that supplies power to the pressure tank switch and well pump.
-The pressure tank switch and well pump will be wired together on the same breaker, so if you see a label that reads "water pump" or "well," you've found the right breaker to shut off.
+Before you begin testing the well pressure tank switch, turn off the circuit breaker that supplies power to the pressure tank switch and well pump.
+The pressure tank switch and well pump will be wired together on the same breaker, so if you see a label that reads "water pump" or "well," you've found the right breaker.

 Once you are certain the power to the pressure tank switch is off, follow these steps to test the well pressure tank switch: